Science is built up of facts, as a house is with stones. But a collection of facts is no more a science than a heap of stones is a house.

 Science at Hampton College has a strong focus on investigation and discovery.
 We place a large emphasis on practical work and the development of investigative skills in our lessons; the department is well equipped for this purpose.
 ICT is regularly used throughout the department to enhance learning; this will be developed further as we incorporate more activities that involve using our extensive range of data logging equipment.

-Students in year 7 and year 8 are taught in mixed ability groups.
-Students in year 9 are taught in broad ability groups.
+Students in year 7, 8 and 9 are taught in mixed ability groups.

 Energy transfers, Cells, the Particle Model, Current, Seperating Substances, Interdependence, Voltage and Resistance, Magnetism, Acids and Alkalis, Gravity, Human Reproduction, Metals and Non-Metals, Universe, Movement, Contact Forces, Speed, Plant Reproduction.